-Since the inception of Amazon in 1994, it has grown tremendously, starting from being an ordinary startup to becoming our generation’s juggernaut, Amazon has never failed to disappoint its customers.
+Since the inception of Amazon in 1994, it has grown tremendously.
+From an ordinary startup to the generation’s juggernaut, Amazon has disappointed its customers.
 In a move towards constant up-gradation, Amazon is now building an Operations Center of Excellence to promote innovative ideas about customer fulfillment, transportation, and supply chains.

-Marketers go by the rule of 80/20 which means tapping 80% of one’s business prospects by 20% of clientele.
-Marketers of many firms focus on potential customers more and it’s quite feasible from the perspective of ROI.
-But do not compromise on the front of innovation in KRAs such as tapping the non-potential part of the market.
+Trade show marketers go by the rule of 80/20, i.e., tapping 80% of business prospects by 20% of clientele.
+Many firms focus on potential customers more as it’s quite feasible from the ROI perspective.
+But do not compromise on the front of innovation in KRAs, such as tapping the non-potential part of the market.

 Do what you can do best!

-Put customers at the center for everything you do, all your dealing must be customer-centric because one thing which will never get outdated is your client’s trust and your goodwill.
+Put customers at the center for everything you do.
+All your dealing must be customer-centric because one thing which never gets outdated is your client’s trust and your goodwill.
 So, have an exhibition booth at several trade show events with innovative marketing strategies.
-Ask yourself if were they designed by keeping customers’ requirements, need, and wants in mind?
+Ask yourself if were they designed keeping the customers’ requirements in mind.

 We all are living in a dynamic environment in which technology is changing at an unimaginable pace.
 So, how do you stand out in such a choking environment?

-Look for customer satisfaction and needs, because this is one thing which will never change.
+Focus on customer satisfaction and their needs because this is one thing that will never change.